hnsdomains/docs/dapp-developer-guide/managing-names.md

 ## Transferring a Name

-Each name in ENS has an owner.
+Each name in HNS has an owner.
 This account or contract is the only one that may make changes to the name in the ENS registry.
 The owner of a name can transfer ownership to any other account.

 {% tabs %}
 {% tab title="ensjs" %}